Socialism with Chinese characteristics: Socialist market economy

-Deng Xiaoping, the architect of the Chinese economic reforms, did not believe that the market economy was synonymous with capitalism or that planning was synonymous with socialism.
+Deng Xiaoping, the architect of the reform and opening up, did not believe that the market economy was synonymous with capitalism or that planning was synonymous with socialism.
 During his southern tour, he said that "planning and market forces are not the essential difference between socialism and capitalism.
 A planned economy is not the definition of socialism, because there is planning under capitalism; the market economy happens under socialism, too.
 Planning and market forces are both ways of controlling economic activity".